deeintech/graph-chainlink/README.md

 }
 ```

-This script corresponds to the following subgraph query:
+The above script corresponds to the following subgraph query:

 ```
 {